 Time Commitment and Compensation

-SUMR scholars earn a stipend of ~ $2000 per month during the summer months for a time commitment of 40 hours per week, a total of $6000 for the summer.
-The students work with their mentors to devise a schedule that can be flexible to work around other employment.
+SUMR scholars earn $15/hour during the summer months for a time commitment of 40 hours per week.
+Students work with their mentors to devise a schedule that can be flexible to work around other employment.

 How to Apply

 The SUMR program application form is available online.
 Visit the Application page to learn more.

 Please contact the SUMR Program Director, Joanne Levy, MBA, at email@example.com.